How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 • Early booking discounts available for pregnant women

-• Discount set for shrine visit
+• Discount set with shrine visit

 • Take advantage of referral discounts